-Performance objectives set as part of the Performance Management process may be a mix of qualitative (personal) and quantitative (financial) objectives, dependent upon the role undertaken by the employee.
-Quantitative objectives refer to agreed financial objectives for the Performance Year for the Business Unit or Rabobank Australia.
-Qualitative objectives will include specific performance criteria within an employee's own area of responsibility and may also include non-financial objectives to promote competency requirements.
+Performance objectives set as part of the Performance Management process are a mix of qualitative and quantitative objectives, dependent upon the role undertaken by the employee.
+Quantitative objectives refer to agreed financial, sales, customer, operational and people metrics for the Performance Year for the Business Unit or Rabobank Australia.
+Quantitative objectives in relation to financial and/or sales performance must comprise no more than 33% of the total performance objectives upon which individual performance is measured.
+Qualitative objectives will include specific performance criteria within an employee's own area of responsibility and may also include nonfinancial objectives to promote behavioural, corporate or cultural initiatives.
 Performance objectives must not contain any incentives which encourage employees to act in a manner that is not in the interests of the customer.
+At an individual level, performance is assessed on the basis of equal consideration of contribution (i.e. quantitative and qualitative objectives) and behaviour (i.e. demonstration of appropriate values and standards).